-Additionally, a new Cash Plus model (in which referrals and child protection measures are added to the cash transfer) will be tried out in 3 districts, in order to guarantee that the varied need of children will be served in addition to consumption needs.
+Additionally, a new Cash Plus model (in which referrals and linkage to other social services measures are added to the cash transfer) is being piloted in 3 districts, in order to guarantee that the varied needs of children will be served in addition to consumption needs.

-Malawi has made encouraging progress in economic development and food security with an annual GDP growth of 7.5 per cent and bumper harvests of maize for six successive years since 2006, earning it the reputation of a food secure nation.
-However, the country is still constrained by rapid population growth rate estimated at 2.8 per cent, limited institutional implementation capacity, and a narrow resource base.
-Poverty is widespread and is a major cause of much vulnerability among children and women.
-According to the 2009 Welfare Monitoring Survey, 39 per cent of Malawian households live on less than one dollar per day.
-Ultra poverty is defined as the inability to meet minimum daily consumption needs, this makes up 15 per cent of the population.
-Poverty affects children disproportionately, out of 6.8 million children in the country.
-4 million are living in poverty, 1.2 million live in the bottom quintile.
-Global crises such as the HIV and AIDS epidemic, rising fuel and food prices and the world financial crisis of 2008-09 typically have the most severe impact on the poor.
+Poverty affects children disproportionately.
 In recent years, social protection has emerged as an effective strategy to reduce poverty around the world.
 Evidence from multiple social protection programmes implemented in Sub-Saharan Africa demonstrate significant impact on poverty reduction and improved human capital development in the areas of health, nutrition, education, food security and livelihood support.
 UNICEF recognizes social protection as a fundamental right for children and a key policy to support equity and social justice.
-On its part, the Government of Malawi has prioritized social protection by including it as the second theme in the Malawi Growth and Development Strategy (2006-2010) and it features in the third theme of the draft MGDS II (2011-2016).
+On its part, the Government of Malawi has prioritized social protection by including it as the second theme in the Malawi Growth and Development Strategy (2006-2010) and is the third theme of MGDS II (2011-2016).